Christian510/elements-weather-pwa/readme.md

 If you have any interest in working on this with me let me know.

 *** TODOS
+[]  Add geoLocation: Provide user option to display weather for current lat and lng.
+If yes, save to db.
+[]  Use geoLocation to display location on a map.
+[]  Build out user login page and wire it up to a db user table.
+[]  Favorite component swipe to delete ui.
 [X] Add sessions to server.
 [X] Create local test db for saved forecast locations.
 [X] Create Sessions db.